 There are generally two approaches to minimizing disk accesses.
 The first is to arrange information so that if you do access data from secondary memory, you will get what you need in as few accesses as possible, and preferably on the first access.
 File structure is the term used for a data structure that organizes data stored in secondary memory.
 File structures should be organized so as to minimize the required number of disk accesses.
-The other way to minimize disk accesses is to arrange information so that each disk access retrieves additional data that can be used to minimize the need for future accesses, that is, to guess accurately what information will be needed later and retrieve it from disk now, if this can be done cheaply.
-As you shall see, there is little or no difference in the time required to read several hundred contiguous bytes from disk as compared to reading one byte, so this strategy is indeed practical.
+The other way to minimize disk accesses is to save information previously retrieved (or retrieve additional data with each access at little additional cost) that can be used to minimize the need for future accesses.

+This requires the ability to guess accurately what information will be needed later and store it in primary memory now.
+This is referred to as caching.